josephs1/SSW-345/README.md

-# SSW-345
+# Homework #1
-Assignments related to the SSW-345 course will be posted here.
+The checklist used to complete this homework can be seen in the issue titled "Homework 1 Issue".